capoxix/roamy/README.md

 2. Express
 3. React/ Redux
 4. Node.js
-5. Google Maps API (Directions/Distance Matrix)
+5. Google Maps Distance Matrix API
+6. Google Maps Places API
+7. Google Maps Geocoder API

 * **Integrating Google Maps:**
     * Google maps currently provides a distance matrix service where it computes multiple start and end point travel times and distances.
 This utility allows us to determine how long and far it takes to reach multiple endpoints with a single API call.